"...clever, witty and sometimes spectacular designs by Nicky Shaw"

 Nicky has designed productions for many leading opera companies, both nationally, including; Royal Opera House; Scottish Opera; Welsh National Opera; Glyndebourne Opera and Garsington Opera and extensively in Europe, including; Royal Danish Opera; Danish National Opera; Royal Swedish Opera; Komische Oper; Frankfurt Oper; Mariinsky Theatre; and Théatre Royal de la Monnaie, as-well-as productions in Seoul, South Korea (Opera Theatre and Towol Theatre).

-She has collaborated on many critically acclaimed productions with international opera directors including: with Orpha Phelan, La Cenerentola (Irish National Opera, where she returns in 2021); Dead Man Walking - winner Best Opera, Reumart Awards (Royal Danish Opera); with Annilese Miskimmon, Madama Butterfly (Glyndebourne Festival & Tour); Semele (Garsington Opera); Jenufa - nominated for Achievement in Opera, UK Theatre Awards (Royal Swedish Opera, Danish National Opera and for Scottish Opera); La Traviata - joint winner The Renee Stepham Award for Best Presentation of Touring Theatre (Scottish Opera); Don Quichotte - winner of the Audience Award and Best Production Award, Performing Arts Centre Aarhus and Newspaper Stiftidende’s (Danish National Opera); Mignon - nominated Best Opera, South Bank Sky Awards (Buxton Opera Festival) and also The Magic Flute, The Diary of Anne Frank and The Coronation of Poppea - all nominated Best Opera, Irish Times; with Keith Warner, Orfeo (ROH at Sam Wanamaker Theatre); Peter Pan (WNO, ROH and Komische Oper); with Stephen Medcalf, Norma (Teatro Lirico, Sardinia), and The Whip (Royal Shakespeare Company, Costume Designer).
+She has collaborated on many critically acclaimed productions with international opera directors including: with Orpha Phelan, La Cenerentola (Irish National Opera); Dead Man Walking - winner Best Opera, Reumart Awards (Royal Danish Opera); with Annilese Miskimmon, Madama Butterfly (Glyndebourne Festival & Tour); Semele (Garsington Opera); Jenufa - nominated for Achievement in Opera, UK Theatre Awards (Royal Swedish Opera, Danish National Opera and for Scottish Opera); La Traviata - joint winner The Renee Stepham Award for Best Presentation of Touring Theatre (Scottish Opera); Don Quichotte - winner of the Audience Award and Best Production Award, Performing Arts Centre Aarhus and Newspaper Stiftidende’s (Danish National Opera); Mignon - nominated Best Opera, South Bank Sky Awards (Buxton Opera Festival) and also The Magic Flute, The Diary of Anne Frank and The Coronation of Poppea - all nominated Best Opera, Irish Times; with Keith Warner, Orfeo (ROH at Sam Wanamaker Theatre); Peter Pan (WNO, ROH and Komische Oper); with Stephen Medcalf, Norma (Teatro Lirico, Sardinia), and The Whip (Royal Shakespeare Company, Costume Designer).
 Also, for international musical director Paul Garrington, she designed the new musical Dancing Shadows - winner 5 Korean Musical Awards, including Best Musical (Opera Theatre, Seoul), and with whom Nicky founded Toye Productions.

 Nicky was production & costume designer on short film Assessment - winner of the Jury Award, Film London’s Best of Borough.